-Whittier College encourages students to report all incidents of Sexual Misconduct to the College and, especially incidents involving Sexual Assault, to the Whittier Police Department.
+Whittier College encourages students to report all incidents of Sexual Misconduct to the College and to the Whittier Police Department.
 Staff from Whittier College, including the Support Person Program, can assist you with making an off-campus report.

 Support Resources/Student Support Person Program